-- 66\ As explained in paragraphs 19 and 26(c), temporary differences may arise in a business combination.
-In accordance with HKFRS 3-Business Combinations, an entity recognises any resulting deferred tax assets (to the extent that they meet the recognition criteria in paragraph 24) or deferred tax liabilities as identifiable assets and liabilities at the acquisition date.
-Consequently, those deferred tax assets and deferred tax liabilities affect the amount of goodwill or the bargain purchase gain the entity recognises amount of any excess of the acquirer's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities over the cost of the combination.
-However, in accordance with paragraph 15(a), an entity does not recognise deferred tax liabilities arising from the initial recognition of goodwill. - 67\ As a result of a business combination, the probability of realising a pre-acquisition deferred tax asset of the acquirer could change. aAn acquirer may consider it probable that it will recover its own deferred tax asset that was not recognised before the business combination.
+- As explained in paragraphs 19 and 26(c), temporary differences may arise in a business combination.
+In accordance with HKFRS 3, an entity recognises any resulting deferred tax assets (to the extent that they meet the recognition criteria in paragraph 24) or deferred tax liabilities as identifiable assets and liabilities at the acquisition date.
+Consequently, those deferred tax assets and deferred tax liabilities affect the amount of goodwill or the bargain purchase gain the entity recognises.
+However, in accordance with paragraph 15(a), an entity does not recognise deferred tax liabilities arising from the initial recognition of goodwill. - As a result of a business combination, the probability of realising a pre-acquisition deferred tax asset of the acquirer could change.
+An acquirer may consider it probable that it will recover its own deferred tax asset that was not recognised before the business combination.
 For example, the acquirer may be able to utilise the benefit of its unused tax losses against the future taxable profit of the acquiree.
 Alternatively, as result of the business combination it might no longer be probable that future taxable profit will allow the deferred tax asset to be recovered.
-In such cases, the acquirer recognises a change in the deferred tax asset in the period of the business combination\deferred tax asset, but does not include it as part of the accounting for the business combination.
-The amount of any excess of the acquirer's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities over the cost of the combination. - 68\ If tThe potential benefit of the acquiree's income tax loss carryforwards or other deferred tax assets did\might\not satisfy the criteria in HKFRS 3 for separate recognition when a business combination is initially accounted for but is\might\be\subsequently\realised\subsequently. the acquirer shall recognise the resulting deferred tax income in profit or loss.
-In addition, the acquirer shall: - (a) reduce the carrying amount of goodwill to the amount that would have been recognised if the deferred tax asset had been recognised as an identifiable asset from the acquisition date; and - (b) recognise the reduction in the carrying amount of goodwill as an expense.
+In such cases, the acquirer recognises a change in the deferred tax asset in the period of the business combination, but does not include it as part of the accounting for the business combination.
+Therefore, the acquirer does not take it into account in measuring the goodwill or bargain purchase gain it recognises in the business combination. - The potential benefit of the acquiree's income tax loss carryforwards or other deferred tax assets might not satisfy the criteria for separate recognition when a business combination is initially accounted for but might be realised subsequently.
+An entity shall recognise acquired deferred tax benefits that it realises after the business combination as follows: - (a) Acquired deferred tax benefits recognised within the measurement period that result from new information about facts and circumstances that existed at the acquisition date shall be applied to reduce the carrying amount of any goodwill related to that acquisition.
+If the carrying amount of that goodwill is zero, any remaining deferred tax benefits shall be recognised in profit or loss. - (b) All other acquired deferred tax benefits realised shall be recognised in profit or loss (or, if this Standard so requires, outside profit or loss).